YMakushenko/sampling/02_activities/assignments/a3_questionnaire_design_part_b.md

         □   Other (please specify): ______________

     4. Has your music taste changed over the years?
 If yes, how?
-        ◌   No, it hasn't change.
+        ◌   No, it hasn't changed.
         ◌   Yes, it's chanched (please specify): ______________

     5. Do you listen to popular music from your current age group or from a different age group?